Bridie Jackson and the Arbour

 The band has received play on BBC Radio One, Radio Two, Radio Three and Radio 6 Music, and also on Amazing Radio.
 They have featured live in session on BBC Radio 4's Loose Ends show with Clive Anderson, BBC Radio 3's In Tune, for Tom Robinson on BBC Radio 6 Music, and on Dermot O'Leary's show on Radio Two.

 In February 2013 they were awarded an Arts Council England grant for their Music In Museums project with events running in Summer 2013.
 In the same year, they also received a Musician's Benevolent Fund Emerging Excellence Award and won a City Music Foundation award.

 In the summer of 2013, they were featured as The Guardians New Band Up North, and in The Daily Telegraph's New Faces column.

 In 2014, Jackson was commissioned to write the music for a new opera for Streetwise Opera.

 In February 2015, Bridie Jackson and The Arbour received the Women Make Music award from the PRS for Music Foundation.

 In April 2015, the band released a new single, Far From The Tree, and donated some of the proceeds to the charity The Epilepsy Society.

-Prior to establishing the current four-piece line-up, Jackson performed regularly as a solo artist and with a changing collective of musicians, under a variety of band names.
+Prior to establishing the four-piece line-up, Jackson performed regularly as a solo artist and with a changing collective of musicians, under a variety of band names.
 Musicians who performed regularly with Jackson, and featured on early recordings included: Nathalie Stern, Tom Cronin, Sofia De Castro, Alexandra Healy, Ed Alcroft and Eleanor Mooney.

+In July 2016, the band announced their break-up via their website.